Translational Oncology (M.Sc.)

 Overview

-This M.Sc. program in Translational Oncology will provide high-quality training for basic scientists and clinicians in the theoretical and practical aspects of the causes and treatment of cancer.
-A major focus of the programme is the cellular and molecular basis of cancer.
-The course also covers the scientific and clinical challenges pertinent to the management of site specific cancers, and all aspects of cancer treatment from standard therapies to ‘individualised’ molecular targeted and immune-based therapies.
-The focus of the course is research led teaching in aspects of translational cancer research.
+This M.Sc. programme in Translational Oncology focuses on the cellular and molecular basis of cancer.
+The course also covers the scientific and clinical challenges pertinent to the management of site-specific cancers, and all aspects of cancer treatment from standard therapies to ‘individualised’ molecular targeted and immune-based therapies.

 Career Opportunities

-Recognised by many academic and industry partners as a source of high quality postgraduate students, this course has had an employment rate above 92% in its last 4 years.
-Careers our graduates pursued span further research (including PhDs) and employment in hospitals, university and medical centres.
-Additionally a significant number of students have secured positions in pharmaceutical and clinical trail companies both nationally and internationally.
+Recognised by many academic and industry partners as a source of high-quality students, this course has had an employment rate above 92% in its last four years.
+Careers our graduates pursued span further research (including Ph.Ds) through to employment in hospitals, university and medical centres.
+Additionally, a significant number of students have secured positions in pharmaceutical and clinical trial companies, both nationally and internationally.

 Study Translational Oncology (M.Sc.) at Trinity